KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

         {
-            "id": "The unique ID for the attribute.", "name": "The human readable name for the variable", "description": "description of the attribute (Optional)",
+            "id": "The unique ID for the attribute.", "name": "The human readable name for the variable", "description": "description of the attribute (optional)",
             "visible": "boolean : Defaults to true : Do all users or only admins see the fact", "values": [
                 {
                     "id": "string: The unique ID for this value", "value": "string",
-                    "display_value": "string"
+                    "display_value": "string (optional): If no display text is included, the value field is displayed.", "sort_order": "int (optional): Controls the default ordering in lists and controls.
+When not sent we apply an alphanumeric sort."
                 }
             ]
         }